L.A. Prenatal And Postnatal Personal Trainer

-Prenatal and Postnatal Training is a safe and effective workout regimen customized for women who are pre-natal, pregnant or postpartum.
-Creating a healthy and active lifestyle through exercise is a perfect way for women to have a healthy pregnancy and return to their normal lifestyle postpartum.
+Prenatal and Postnatal Training is a safe and effective workout regimen customized for women who are prenatal or postpartum.
+Creating a healthy and active lifestyle through exercise is a perfect way for women to have a healthy pregnancy and return to their normal lives after their pregnancy.

 1st Trimester Prenatal Training

-Once you become pregnant, prenatal training during the first trimester can help ease the effects of morning sickness, elevate your mood and give you the energy and strength you and your fetus need to be healthy.
-During this stage of training, we will focus on total body strength training with a concentration on strengthening the muscles of the pelvic floor such as the glutes and core.
-As the fetus grows and puts more pressure on your body, this type of training can help your body stay healthy and be pain free.
+Once you become pregnant, prenatal training during the first trimester can help ease the effects of morning sickness, elevate your mood and give you the strength you and your fetus need to be healthy.
+During this stage of training, we will focus on total body strength training with a concentration on strengthening the muscles of the pelvic floor.
+As the fetus grows and puts more pressure on your body, this type of training can help your body stay healthy and pain free.
 Light to moderate cardiovascular exercises are performed during this stage, avoiding certain positions and exercises that may put you or your fetus in harm's way.

 2nd Trimester of Prenatal Training